narcisolobo/python-august-2023/02-python-oop/w1d2-00-intro/README.md

 # Python Object-Oriented Programming
 Object-Oriented Programming (OOP) is a programming paradigm that focuses on organizing code around objects, which are instances of classes.
-In Python, OOP allows you to create and define classes, which serve as blueprints for creating objects with shared characteristics and behaviors.
+In Python, we can create and define classes, which serve as blueprints for creating objects with shared characteristics and behaviors.
 Here's a high-level overview of OOP in Python and some reasons why it can be a good approach to programming:

-## Classes and Objects
+## Classes and Objects:
 - Classes: A class is a blueprint that defines the attributes (data) and behaviors (methods) of objects.
 It encapsulates data and related functionality into a single entity.
 - Objects: Objects are instances of classes.
 They represent specific entities with their own unique data and behavior.